Book review of 5 Principles for a Successful Life by Newt Gingrich and Jackie Gingrich Cushman.

 This book would be that perfect gift for the graduate.
 But don’t wait for graduation, this is a great read for your high-schooler or even a family read-aloud with the younger kids.

-Did you know that each department has consultants available to assist our HSLDA members?
-Please check out our web departments: Toddlers to Tweens, High School, and Special Needs.
+Did you know that HSLDA has educational consultants available to assist our members along every step of their homeschooling journey?
+Please check out our consultant websites: Toddlers to Tweens, High School, and Special Needs.

 Photo Credit: Graphic design by Charity Klicka.